Karen Kingsbury’s ‘Someone Like You’ Starring Sarah Fisher And Jake Allyn Begins Production In October

-EXCLUSIVE: Karen Kingsbury’s ‘Something Like You’ Starring Sarah Fisher And Jake Allyn With Lynn Collins, Robyn Lively, and Bart Johnson Begins Production In October.
+EXCLUSIVE: Karen Kingsbury’s Someone Like You Starring Sarah Fisher And Jake Allyn With Lynn Collins, Robyn Lively, and Bart Johnson Begins Production In October.

 Karen Kingsbury Productions announces Someone Like You as the first novel to screen adaptation from the company.
 Starring Sarah Fisher (Degrassi: The Next Generation) and Jake Allyn (No Man’s Land, Sweet Girl), and featuring Lynn Collins (X-Men Origins: Wolverine, John Carter), Robyn Lively (Cobra Kai, Teen Witch), Bart Johnson (Little Women, High School Musical) and Scott Reeves (The Young and the Restless, General Hospital).